 My school does not have a leave of absence policy in place requiring them to hold my teaching position until I return; would I be able to participate?

-The Einstein program requires your participation full time during the 11 month period of fellowship.
+The AEF Program requires your participation full time during the 11-month period of fellowship.
 It is not possible to maintain a teaching position while also serving as a Fellow.
 If selected, applicants to the fellowship program must either be able to secure a leave of absence or, if that isn’t possible, make a decision terminate their employment with their current school in order to accept the fellowship position.
 The AEF Program will provide supporting information to your school/district on your behalf, if requested.
 This is a decision that only the individual can make for themselves.

 Is there any flexibility in start and end dates of the Fellowship?

-No. The fellowship begins in early September with the initial program Orientation and continues for an 11 month period.
+No. The fellowship begins in on September 1st with the initial program Orientation and continues for an 11-month period.

 How often do I receive a stipend payment and where does it come from?